Watchmen (2009 film): Home media

-Tales of the Black Freighter, a fictional comic within the Watchmen limited series, was adapted as a 26-minute, direct-to-video animated feature from Warner Premiere, Warner Bros.
-Animation, and Legendary titled Watchmen: Tales of the Black Freighter, and released on March 24, 2009.
-It was originally included in the Watchmen script, but was changed from live-action footage to animation because of the $20 million it would have cost to film it in the stylized manner of 300 that Snyder wanted; this animated version, originally intended to be included in the final cut, was then cut because the film was already approaching a three-hour running time.
+Tales of the Black Freighter, a fictional comic within the Watchmen limited series, was adapted as a 26-minute, direct-to-video animated feature directed by Daniel DelPurgatorio and Mike Smith from Warner Premiere, Warner Bros.
+Animation, and Legendary titled Watchmen: Tales of the Black Freighter and released on March 24, 2009.
+It was originally included in the Watchmen script, but was changed from live-action footage to animation because of the $20 million it would have cost to film it in the stylized manner of 300 that Snyder wanted.
+This animated version, originally intended to be included in the final cut, was then cut because the film was already approaching a three-hour running time.
 Gerard Butler, who starred in 300, voices the Captain in the animated feature, having been promised a role in the live-action film that never materialized.
-Jared Harris voices his deceased friend Ridley, whom the Captain hallucinates is talking to him.
-Snyder had Butler and Harris record their parts together.
 Like the original live-action film itself, international rights to the Black Freighter film are held by Paramount Home Entertainment.

 The Black Freighter releases also include Under the Hood, a 38-minute, fictional in-universe documentary detailing the characters' backstories, which takes its title from that of Hollis Mason's memoirs in the comic book.
 Unlike the film and Tales of the Black Freighter which were both R-rated, Under the Hood is PG-rated because it is meant to resemble a behind-the-scenes television news magazine profile of the characters.
 The actors themselves were allowed to improvise during filming interviews in character.
 Bolex cameras were even used to film faux archive footage of the Minutemen.

-In addition, the 325-minute Watchmen: Motion Comic was released via Blu-ray, DVD and digital video stores on March 3, 2009 as part of the Warner Premiere: Motion Comics series.
+In addition, the 325-minute Watchmen: Motion Comic was released via Blu-ray, DVD, and digital video stores on March 3, 2009, as part of the Warner Premiere: Motion Comics series.

 Warner released a 186-minute director's cut of the film, expanded from the 162-minute theatrical cut, on all formats on July 21, 2009.
 This was followed by the November 10, 2009, home video release of the 215-minute "Ultimate Cut".
 It comprises the director's cut with Tales of the Black Freighter edited in throughout, along with additional newsstand framing sequences.
 The Ultimate Cut was released on 4K UHD Blu-ray on July 19, 2016.

 All DVD and Blu-ray editions of the three cuts come in various permutations, with varying quantities of extra features.

 Watchmen debuted at the top of the rental, DVD, and Blu-ray charts.
 First week sales of the DVD stood at 1,232,725 copies, generating $24,597,425 in sales revenue.
 By November 1, 2009, the DVD had sold a total of 2,510,321 copies and made $46,766,383 in revenue.

 As of 2022, it has made $152,601,532 from domestic DVD and Blu-ray sales.

+Greg Silverman (former Warner Bros. executive) said that the film did eventually become profitable.